 Cartilage grafting discomfort

-Discomfort is minimized by limiting removal of the rib to this site specifically while keeping the surrounding tissue intact.
-In this same manner, risk is minimized to the surrounding chest and underlying lungs through this preservation of the tissues underlying and surrounding the rib.
+Discomfort is minimized by limiting the removal of the rib to this site specifically while keeping the surrounding tissue intact.
+In this same manner, the risk is minimized to the surrounding chest and underlying lungs through this preservation of the tissues underlying and surrounding the rib.

-Rib Cartilage grafting risks
+Donor Rib Cartilage